Sodium hydride

 Sodium hydride is the chemical compound with the empirical formula NaH.
 This alkali metal hydride is primarily used as a strong yet combustible base in organic synthesis.
-NaH is a saline (salt-like) hydride, composed of Na+ and H− ions, in contrast to molecular hydrides such as borane, methane, ammonia, and water.
-It is an ionic material that is insoluble in all solvents (other than molten Na), consistent with the fact that H− ions do not exist in solution.
-Because of the insolubility of NaH, all reactions involving NaH occur at the surface of the solid.
+NaH is a saline (salt-like) hydride, composed of Na+ and H− ions, in contrast to molecular hydrides such as borane, silane, germane, ammonia, and methane.
+It is an ionic material that is insoluble in all solvents (other than molten sodium metal), consistent with the fact that H− ions do not exist in solution.

 Basic properties and structure

-NaH is produced by the direct reaction of hydrogen and liquid sodium.
-Pure NaH is colorless, although samples generally appear grey.
-NaH is ca. 40% denser than Na (0.968 g/cm3).
+NaH is colorless, although samples generally appear grey.
+NaH is around 40% denser than Na (0.968 g/cm3).

 NaH, like LiH, KH, RbH, and CsH, adopts the NaCl crystal structure.
 In this motif, each Na+ ion is surrounded by six H− centers in an octahedral geometry.
 The ionic radii of H− (146 pm in NaH) and F− (133 pm) are comparable, as judged by the Na−H and Na−F distances.

-"Inverse sodium hydride"
+"Inverse sodium hydride" (hydrogen sodide)

 A very unusual situation occurs in a compound dubbed "inverse sodium hydride", which contains H+ and Na− ions.
 Na− is an alkalide, and this compound differs from ordinary sodium hydride in having a much higher energy content due to the net displacement of two electrons from hydrogen to sodium.
 A derivative of this "inverse sodium hydride" arises in the presence of the base [36]adamanzane.
 This molecule irreversibly encapsulates the H+ and shields it from interaction with the alkalide Na−.
 Theoretical work has suggested that even an unprotected protonated tertiary amine complexed with the sodium alkalide might be metastable under certain solvent conditions, though the barrier to reaction would be small and finding a suitable solvent might be difficult.

+Preparation

+Industrially, NaH is prepared by introducing molten sodium into mineral oil with hydrogen at atmospheric pressure and mixed vigorously at ~8000 rpm.
+The reaction is especially rapid at 250−300 °C.

+The resultant suspension of NaH in mineral oil is often directly used, such as in the production of diborane.